Tympan/Tympan_Rev_F_Hardware/README.md

 The first command flashes the bootloader and the Bluetooth soft device.
 The second command sets a bit in 0xFF000 in order to bypass 'virgin program' hurdle.
 The third command programs the application software.

+## Over The Air Firmware Updates
 Any updates to the application software can be done over Bluetooth using Over The Air Device Firmware Update (OTA DFU).
 This tutorial will currently cover one method for doing this, using Adafruit's Bluefruit Connect app.
 You need two files to upload via Bluefruit Connect.
 One is the hex file that you make using the IDE, just as above.
 The other is a `.dat` file.
 The dat file is contained inside the compressed zip file that was also produced in the compile binary command above.
 Unzip that compressed folder, and find the `.dat` file inside of it.
-Both of these files need to be accessible on the phone or tablet or computorb that you intend to use to perform the OTA DFU.
+Both of these files need to be accessible on the phone, or tablet, or computorb, that you intend to use to perform the OTA DFU.

-In the Bluefruit Connect App, search for and connect to a Tympan board.
-Select Updates then scroll all the way down to the USE CUSTOM FIRMWARE button and press it.
-You will be prompted to find a "Hex File" and an "Init File" the "Hex" is the `.hex` and the "Init" is the `.dat`.
+In the Bluefruit Connect App, search for and connect to your Tympan board.
+Select Updates then scroll all the way down to the USE CUSTOM FIRMWARE button way down there, and press it.
+You will be prompted to find a "Hex File" and an "Init File".
+The "Hex" is the `.hex` and the "Init" is the `.dat` that we discussed in the previous paragraph.
 Then press "Start Update".
-The process can take some time, but there is a status bar showing progress.
+The process can take some time, but there is a status bar that should animate the progress.